dicerobotics/dev-refs/gpu_dev_setup_container.md

 Well, today we will see how to develop machine learning models like a pro with Nvidia + Docker + VS Code + PyTorch.
 Let's dive into it!

 ## Install Docker
+The first step is to install Docker.
+In a nutshell, docker is an open source platform for building, deploying and managing containerized applications.
+You can see all the installation options from the official website, we will install everything on Ubuntu 20.04.
+We need the engine, not Docker desktop.

 ``` shell
 # dependencies
 sudo apt-get install \